-Beginning his twenty-seventh season leading the Philharmonic, Joel Levine is the longest serving music director in our City’s history.
-Including his tenure with the Oklahoma Symphony, Maestro Levine is enjoying his thirty-seventh year on the podium at Civic Center Music Hall.
-Under his leadership, the orchestra has appeared on international, national and local television broadcasts and released several recordings.
+Completing twenty nine seasons leading the Philharmonic, Joel Levine is the longest serving music director in our City’s history.
+On retirement in June 2018, he was named “Founder and Conductor Emeritus” by the Philharmonic Board of Directors now serves as the Orchestra’s Archivist and Historian.
+Including his tenure with the Oklahoma Symphony, Maestro Levine has been active for forty years on the podium at Civic Center Music Hall.
+Under his leadership, the orchestra appeared on international, national and local television broadcasts and released several recordings.
 Maestro Levine’s reputation for exceptional musical collaboration has enabled the Philharmonic to present one of the country’s most distinguished series of world-renowned guest artists.
-He has collaborated with many of the greatest performing artists of our time and has been called a “remarkable musician and visionary” by Yo-Yo Ma
+He collaborated with many of the greatest performing artists of our time and has been called a “remarkable musician and visionary” by Yo-Yo Ma.

 Known for his work with major artists in the world of classical dance, he has conducted for three of the greatest male dancers: Rudolf Nureyev, Edward Villella, and Peter Martins.
 For the Kansas City Ballet, he collaborated with famed choreographer, Alvin Ailey and conducted the first contemporary performance of a “lost” Balanchine ballet, “Divertimento.”